juanedflores/Prototyping-Methods-Lab-Website/Arduino/dice_roller/dice_roller.md

 }
 ```

-To test that all LEDs work we can manually make the state of all the used pins `HIGH` to light them all up.
+To test that all LEDs work we can manually set the state of all the used pins to `HIGH` to light them all up.

 <div>
 <img src="./images/dice_roller3.png" width=500 style=""></img>